Providing the Tools: Building Self-Confidence in Children

 Encourage your foster child to try new things, but make it safe for them to fail – confidence isn’t about being good at something, it’s about having the resilience not to let failure stop you from trying.
 While so much of a child’s world is about measuring achievement – such as grades – it’s important for them to also experience learning from failure without feeling like a failure.

-Give lots of the right kind of encouragement and praise
+Give the right kind of encouragement and praise

 Encouragement and praise are great, but pay attention to the words you use.
 Try to frame success in terms of effort and perseverance, rather than the final outcome.